 Peter is an experienced executive and strategic advisor, having served in various C-level and director-level roles for his own companies and for clients, on a full-time or interim basis.
 He has experience building and directing cross-functional teams including a broad range of disciplines—and draws from his past experience as a creative director, designer, applications architect, and business analyst to relate well to all team members.

-Because of his diverse background and experiences, Peter is equally at home guiding nonprofit organizations through a diversity of project types, ranging from website redesign to accounts payable process automation.
-As the interim or part-time CIO to several nonprofits, he has guided or directed projects relating to every area of the enterprise.
+Because of his diverse background and experiences, Peter is at home guiding nonprofit organizations through a diversity of project types, ranging from website redesign to accounts payable process automation.
+As the interim or part-time CIO to several nonprofits, he has directed projects relating to every area of the enterprise.
 This experience is critical when a client is exploring major platforms like CRM and ERP systems, and their integrations, that may have a profound impact on many or all areas inside an organization,

 Peter is known for being able to rapidly absorb, assimilate, and then communicate large amounts of business, technical, and inter-personal detail.
 He believes relating an organization’s or individual’s specific circumstances to larger ideas and pictures leads to growth and happiness.